flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Enforcement

-A submission may be rejected if:

-* Known AI-generated content was not disclosed.
-* A disclosure was false or materially incomplete.
-* AI tools or agents were used to generate or automate submission pull requests, commit messages, pull request descriptions, review comments, or replies.
-* Generated content fails another applicable Flathub requirement.

-The use of generative AI, including substantial use, is not itself a policy violation.
-Repeated violations of the disclosure or submission-process requirements may result in a permanent ban from future submissions and activities.
+Undisclosed or materially misrepresented AI-generated content, or AI-generated submission and review interactions, may result in rejection.
+Repeated violations may result in a permanent ban from future submissions and activities.

 ## Application ID